Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 ### Contribution to Protein Diversity

 Alternative splicing occurs in over 90 percent of human genes and in over 95 percent of human multi-exonic genes [4,6].
 In a study on alternative splicing titled, _Alternative Splicing: Human Disease and Quantitative Analysis from High-Throughput sequencing_, authors Wei Jian and Liang Chen claim "There are around 20,000 human protein-coding genes, but almost 150,000 transcript isoforms" [6].
-Alternative splicing increases protein diversity by a magnitude of around seven and a half.
+In humans, alternative splicing increases protein diversity by a magnitude of around seven and a half.

-> In the Drosophila genus (also known as fruit flies) a single gene, Down syndrome cell adhesion molecule (DSCAM), can be alternatively spliced to produce 38,016 different mature mRNA products.

 #### Contribution to Gene Regulation
 > Alternative splicing also contrbutes to gene regulation by producing non-functional proteins that occupy translational machinery without contributing to genetic expression.

 ### Examples of Alternative Splicing in Different Genes

+In the human insulin receptor (INSR) gene, exon skipping of exon 11 produces the IR-A isoform (exon 11 excluded) to IR-B (exon 11 included)

+> In the Drosophila genus (also known as fruit flies) a single gene, Down syndrome cell adhesion molecule (DSCAM), can be alternatively spliced to produce **38,016** different mature mRNA products.

 ### Evolutionary Perspective